tritonSama/tritonSama.github.io/README.txt

 You can copy .optional-section-block for each new item you wish you have in the optional section.
 Also, the background-alt class may need to be removed depending on where the optional section is placed in your layout as this adds the grey background.
 If you play it at the bottom after "Skills", it can be used as is.
 Also, by default the border is applied at the top, but this can also be adjusted as needed.

 The optional section blocks have styling for h3 (the block title), h4, p, and ul tags by default.

-## Changelog

-### 1.2.2

-* Updated dependencies and gulpfile

-### 1.2.1

-* Updated dependencies and gulpfile
-* Added `no-image` optional class for projects without images (see above for usage)

-### 1.2.0

-* Added support for optional "Show More Projects" that hides some projects by default if included
-* Added optional sections to display certifications, languages, etc.

-### 1.1.3

-* Added default favicon to be used or changed
-* Added `sticky` class to make header fixed
-* Updated docs to add image section

-### 1.1.2

-* Added `no-scroll` class option to header navigation anchor if you want to link to external site
-* Changed contact form input / textarea colours to be based off `$base-color`
-* Changed main background to 100vh so it doesn't overflow if viewport height < 700px

-### 1.1.1

-* Made input placeholder text more readable
-* Removed timeline line when no JS
-* Added some basic styling to timeline when no JS

-### 1.1.0

-* Fixed menu toggle on mobile devices
-* Fixed z-index / scrolling issue with mobile menu
-* Mobile menu now closes once a nav element is hit

-## License

-Completely free (MIT)!
-See [LICENSE.md](LICENSE.md) for more.